captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-You are fools.
+You are old.
 Old old fools.

 ---